aramis-lab/clinicadl/docs/quickstart.rst

         transforms=TransformsHandler(
             extraction=extraction.Patch(patch_size=64)
         ),
-    )       # a dataset that loads images and extracts 64x64x64 patches
+    )

 Transforms
 ^^^^^^^^^^

-Normalise your images and augment them on the fly.
-You can decide where each one applies.
+Transform your images and augment them on the fly.
+You can decide to apply your transform at the image or the sample level (i.e. on patches or slices).

 .. code-block:: python